EdgeFirstAI/documentation/docs/getting_started/studio.md

 <figcaption>Training Session Attributes</figcaption>
 </figure>

 To compare all the training charts of each session, click on "All Charts" at the top right corner of the "Training Sessions" page.
-This will show the charts from each session overlayed on top of one another for a quick comparison.
+This will show the charts from each session overlaid on top of one another for a quick comparison.

 <figure markdown="span">
 ![All Charts](assets/all-charts.jpg){ align=center }